booms8/Pystromo/README.md

 Pystromo
 ========

-Current Version: 0.6.0
+Current Version: 0.6.1
 ----------------------

 ### Introduction

 I'm being lazy and just copying helpful text from around the web to this readme.
 Attribution where possible.
+(This README originaly compiled by https://github.com/bryongibson)

 ### Project Home